 “Contemplative prayer is the opening of mind and heart – our whole being – to God…

 Through grace we open our awareness to God, whom we know by faith is within us, closer than breathing, closer than thinking, closer than choosing – closer than consciousness itself” (The Method of Centering Prayer).

 Centering Prayer is practiced by choosing a word or phrase that represents your attention and intention to remain in the presence of God.
 Sample words include Jesus, Peace, Rest, Holy Spirit, etc. This word helps you to return to your center throughout the prayer.

 Any time that you become distracted by your thoughts, you are to say this word.
 The repetition of this word is to reaffirm your intention to remain in God’s presence and surrender your will to His.
 By using your word to keep your heart and mind centered on God, you attempt to rest in God’s presence and to allow God to speak and work in your spirit.

-- familiarizing yourself with God’s first language, which is silence
+familiarize yourself with God's first language, which is silence

-- quieting of your mind while maintaining alertness
+quiet your mind while maintaining alertness

 build communities of faith, while bonding with members in friendship and love